Senior Kyra Uglione has started all five games for NV/Old Tappan this season after missing the last two with two torn ACLs.

-OLD TAPPAN – Northern Valley/Old Tappan senior Kyra Ugglione remembers the date and the circumstances vividly.
+OLD TAPPAN – Northern Valley/Old Tappan senior Kyra Uglione remembers the date and the circumstances vividly.
 It was June 22, 2017 and she was playing in a basketball summer league game between her freshman and sophomore years when she cut one way and her right knee refused to follow.

 “We were playing IHA and I was running down the court on the right side.
 Noelle [Gonzalez] stole the ball and started in the opposite direction.
-I went to turn and go to, but my foot just did not come with me,” said Ugglione.
+I went to turn and go to, but my foot just did not come with me,” said Uglione.
 “Half my leg turned, my foot did not and I felt a pop.
 I was carried off the court, I sat down and put ice on it and walked out of the gym, so I didn’t really think that anything was that wrong.
 I went to the doctor that next Monday, got an MRI and then the doctor called my mom and said I completely tore my ACL.
 It was gone and I had to get surgery.”

-That certainly was no fun, but this being sports, injuries are part of the game and surgery to repair an anterior cruciate ligament, this one in Ugglione’s right knee, are all too common and have a tremendous success rate.
-It was a bummer that Ugglione would miss all of her sophomore seasons in both soccer and basketball, but she worked her program, did all she could to get back healthy.
+That certainly was no fun, but this being sports, injuries are part of the game and surgery to repair an anterior cruciate ligament, this one in Uglione’s right knee, are all too common and have a tremendous success rate.
+It was a bummer that Uglione would miss all of her sophomore seasons in both soccer and basketball, but she worked her program, did all she could to get back healthy.

 It was a full nine months of rehab, but she did get to participate in most of the spring track and field season and was a go for summer league basketball with plenty of time to prepare for her junior year.